 We have finished our Plants Lapbook!
 See today’s posts for Resources for a Plants Lapbook.
 I found much of the info we put in it on the internet.
 Some things (puzzles) were from an Evan-Moor workbook.
 The kids also cut out pictures from gardening magazines to decorate it.

-Here are some of the things we included:
+Here are some of the things we included in the Plants Lapbook:

 - Life cycle of a plant.

 - Bible Verses (Parables of the Sower, the Mustard Seed and the Weeds).